firecat53/bfdball/content/_index.md

 </form>
 </div>

-All proceeds and donations go to help support the [Burned Children Recovery Foundation][2]
+All proceeds and donations go to help support the [Burned Children Recovery Foundation][2] and the [Jason Karwhite Memorial Scholarship][7] through the IAFF 106 Benevolent Foundation.

 Music will be provided by the live band [Baby Cakes][3] and [Otto-matic][5] with DJ Justin.